-- publishing this policy and our Child Safety Code of Conduct on the College website, - publishing our Parent/Guardian Code of Conduct on the College website, - · notifying parents/guardians of updates to our policies and procedures through Compass, - Implementing care team meetings that include parent, teacher, student and external case worker where required, - child safety and protection posters are displayed in each classroom and office space. - promoting activities and child safety updates to parents/guardians in the College Circular, - including available support services on the College website, - ensuring support plans are reviewed by parents/guardians and students, - scheduling Parent/Teacher meetings half yearly, - conducting an annual survey feedback process with parents/guardians and students.
+- publishing this policy and our Child Safety Code of Conduct on the College website; - publishing our Parent Guardian Carer Code of Conduct on the College website; - notifying parents, guardians and carers of updates to our policies and procedures through Compass; - Implementing care team meetings that include parent, teacher, student and external case worker where required; - child safety and protection posters are displayed in each classroom and office space; - promoting activities and child safety updates to parents, guardians and carers in the College Circular; - including available support services on the College website; - ensuring support plans are reviewed by parents, guardians and carers and students; - scheduling biannual Student Progress Meetings; and - conducting an annual survey feedback process with parents/guardians and students.

-13. Suitable staff and volunteers
+14. Suitable staff and volunteers

 At the College, we apply robust child safe recruitment, induction, training, and supervision practices to ensure that all staff, contractors, and volunteers are suitable to work with children.
+All staff and volunteers must understand, comply and implement the Child Safe Standards

-13.1 Staff recruitment
+14.1 Staff recruitment